Module Code

 SCM8181 Experimental Medicine towards Clinical Translation – 20 CATS

-It provides detailed theoretical and practical introduction of Experimental Medicine towards clinical translation.
-It focusses on state-of-the-art methods on the research and clinical translation related to vascular, respiratory and infection/immunity related diseases.
+This module provides detailed theoretical and practical introduction about clinical translation.
+It focusses on state-of-the-art methods on research and clinical translation related to vascular, respiratory and infection/immunity related diseases.
 Current therapeutic approaches are also covered together with potential future strategies based on cutting edge translational research.
-The full spectrum of translational experimental medicine is covered from animal and human models of disease through to the design and implementation of clinical trials.
+The full spectrum of translational research is covered from animal and human models of disease through to the design and implementation of clinical trials.

 Gene Therapy /CRISP/CAS9